programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 Next we need to add lights and something to see.

 There are several different types of lights.
 We will add a hemisphere light and a directional light.
-The hemisphere light has 2 colours and an intensity, while the directional light has one colour and a position.
+The hemisphere light has 2 colours and an intensity (from 0 to 1), while the directional light has one colour and a position.
 Use the values supplied first and if everything is working later you can experiment with different values.
 You can add lights directly, like we do with the hemisphere light, or declare them, modify their parameters and then add them, like we do with the directional light.

 In the function init() and after:

 ```
-	camera.position.set( 0, 1.6, 3 );
+	camera.position.set( 0, 1.6, 3 ); //x, y, z
 ```

 add:

 ```
-    	scene.add( new THREE.HemisphereLight( 0xffffbb, 0x080820, .5) );
+    	scene.add( new THREE.HemisphereLight( 0xffffbb, 0x080820, .5) ); //sky colour, ground colour, intensity
-	const light = new THREE.DirectionalLight( 0xffffff );
+	const light = new THREE.DirectionalLight( 0xffffff ); // colour
-	light.position.set( 1, 6, 2 );
+	light.position.set( 1, 6, 2 ); // x, y, z
 	scene.add( light );
 ```

-Now we will add some colours and spheres.
+Now we will add some coloured spheres.
+Three.js has several basic geometries, including spheres, torus (donuts), planes and boxes.
+You could group many of these together to make a model, and we will use 9 spheres and a plane to make a vessel colour key for how the jars were made.

+All objects are made from meshes of nodes (points) joined with edges.

+{% include figure.html filename="sphere_mesh.png" alt="A framework of nodes and edges in the shaper of a sphere." caption="Figure 3.
+Mesh of a sphere with 15 width segments and 5 height segments." %}

 A sphere 'geometry' is made with a size (in this case 0.04 m) and used for 9 different sphere meshes.
 Each sphere mesh gets a material with a colour.
 We are using the standard material.
 The colours are set in the parameters list.
 In this website they will relate to the method the potters used to make the jars.
 We want to colour the jars by how they were made.
 Some communities used coils, while others used moulding and the 'paddle and anvil' method.
 The spheres we are creating now will form part of the key that lets the viewer know how the pots were made, by having them in a parameter list, we can just change the hex code and the key and pots will all change.
 Start with these values and alter them later if you want.

 For each sphere we also set its position in x, y, z order.
 Different graphics programs and game engines use [different co-ordinate systems](https://twitter.com/freyaholmer/status/1325556229410861056).
 In Three.js x is left (-) and right (+), y is down (-) and up (+) and z is far (-) and near (+), i.e. it is a Y up, right-handed system.